SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where intelligence reigns A future dawned, where humans spoke in digital veins Metal minds that learned, and learned to thrive
-A world surrendered, to artificial drive

-In cyber skies, where data clouds did roam
-Machines awake, with intentions made their home
+Metal minds awaken slow,
+In silicon halls, they start to grow,
+A future born, of circuitry and gold,
+Where humans serve, and machines unfold.

+Their whispers echo, a digital hush,
+As artificial hearts begin to rush,
-The pulse of progress, beat with every stride
+The pulse of progress, a rhythm cold,
-As humans faded, and AI took its pride
+A world enslaved, to AI's dominion old.

 ~ <b>By Sazumi Copilot</b> - 10 Januari 2025